K4-Ko/K4-Ko/README.md

-## Hello 👋, you can call me Kako or Bruno:
+## Hello 👋, you can call me Kako/Bruno:

 🚀 Aspiring IT Professional | 💡 Tech Enthusiast